Application icon

 Track and Album databases can display an artwork thumbnail on each row.
 The best method of doing this is to have folder.jpg files in every folder containing audio files.
 There is a setting to create folder.jpg files.
 The three possible values are the same as for the IDs.

 While the action is named Create Database Utility, it is not mandatory to have it create a database.
-As long as one database is being created or an ID potentially is being written or a folder.jpg file is potentially being written, the action can be run.
+As long as one function is enabled, the action can be run.

 Content List, Requirements & History